Sex hormone imbalances: (thinning hair, hair loss, low sex drive)

 How sex hormone imbalances cause thinning hair low sex drive and hair loss

 Sex hormone imbalances can cause several health problems.
-This includes hair thinning, hair loss and also low sex drive.
+This includes hair thinning, hair loss, and also low sex drive.
 For many people, their hair is a source of great pride and one of the most important accessories that they own.
 So much of our lives is spent taking care of our hair.
 Obviously, when things start to go wrong, and you are suffering from hair thinning, and it begins to fall out, it can be devastating.

 The first question any woman asks when they begin losing hair or suffer from hair thinning is, why?

 The hormonal changes that take place at different stages of our life can contribute to hair loss and hair thinning in women.
-Whether you have just given birth, reached menopause or are going through some other type of hormonal changes, chances are your hair is falling out.
+Whether you have just given birth, reached menopause, or are going through some other type of hormonal changes, chances are your hair is falling out.

 Sex hormones imbalances and Hormonal problems are linked to hair loss

 Hormones and sex hormones are invisible yet powerful forces that run through the human body.
-They affect how you feel, how you function and how you look.
+They affect how you feel, how you function, and how you look.

 The hormonal changes that take place at different stages of our life can contribute to hair loss and hair thinning in women.
-Whether you have just given birth, reached menopause or are going through some other type of hormonal changes, chances are your hair is falling out.
+Whether you have just given birth, reached menopause, or are going through some other type of hormonal changes, chances are your hair is falling out.
 Hormones are invisible yet powerful forces that run through the human body.
-They affect how you feel, how you function and how you look.
+They affect how you feel, how you function, and how you look.

-“Sex hormone issues are common in women with hypothyroidism” explains Dana Trinity, from the Hypothyroid mom”and even more reason why they should be part of thyroid testing for every person presenting with thyroid issues.”
+“Sex hormone issues are common in women with hypothyroidism” explains Dana Trinity, from the Hypothyroid mom” and even more reason why they should be part of thyroid testing for every person presenting with thyroid issues.”

 Here are some of the ways that sex hormone imbalances can wreak havoc on your hair:

 Thousands of women are diagnosed every day with Oestrogen Dominance, yet there is little information out there about this condition.
-This usually occurs in women in their mid-thirties, when progesterone levels begin to fall quicker than the oestrogen levels.
-If left untreated this can lead to migraines, fluid retention, fibrocystic breast disease, heavy, painful periods, hair loss, thinning hair, endometriosis and functional hypothyroidism.
+This usually occurs in women in their mid-thirties, when progesterone levels begin to fall quicker than the estrogen levels.
+If left untreated this can lead to migraines, fluid retention, fibrocystic breast disease, heavy, painful periods, hair loss, thinning hair, endometriosis, and functional hypothyroidism.
 It can also lead to an increased risk of breast cancer.

 STEVEN F. HOTZE, M.D further explains how this can affect the thyroid: “Oestrogen dominance causes the liver to produce high levels of a protein called ‘thyroid binding globulin’, which, as its name suggests, binds the thyroid hormone and decreases the amount of thyroid hormone that can be assimilated into and utilized by the cells.
 What does this lead to?
 Low thyroid function and all of the negative side effects that come along with it.”